vadubey78945-spec/ros-mcp-server/README.md

 ---

-## Highlights

-- **Universal compatibility**: Works with both ROS and ROS2 via rosbridge
-- **Cross-platform support**: Compatible with Linux, Windows, and macOS
-- **AI-ready**: Seamlessly integrates with LLMs and AI systems to drive robot behavior via natural language
-- **No ROS node modification required**: Fully interoperable with existing systems

----
+# Getting Started
+Below are instructions to install and run the MCP server with your robot.
+The MCP server is agnostic to the version of ROS/ROS2 that you are running and works with any LLM that supports MCP.
+(Our examples use Claude desktop)

 ## Installation

-Follow the [installation guide](docs/installation.md) for full setup instructions.
+Follow the [installation guide](docs/installation.md) for full setup instructions on:
+- Cloning the ROS-MCP-server repository
+- Installing `uv` and `rosbridge`
+- Installing `Claude desktop`
+- Configuring Claude to connect to the ROS-MCP-server.

 ---

-## Basic Usage
+## Usage
 This section walks you through launching rosbridge, connecting to your AI system, and issuing your first natural language command.
 ### 1. Launch rosbridge server
 Execute the below command on the same machine that is running your ROS processes.
 Source your ROS workspace first in order to have the MCP server access custom message and service types.